-For any practical experimental set up, it is quite obvious that the joint probabilities described in Equations~\eqref{eq:1}-\eqref{eq:4} may not be zero due to errors caused by any external environment or internal device or both.
-So, Equations~\eqref{eq:1}-\eqref{eq:4} can be written by some error parameter $\epsilon$ as follows~\cite{ghirardi06}.
+For any experimental set-up, it is quite obvious that the joint probabilities described in Equations~(\ref{eq:1})-(\ref{eq:4}) may not be zero due to errors caused by any external environment or internal device or both.
+So, Equations~(\ref{eq:1})-(\ref{eq:4}) can be written with some error parameter $\epsilon$~\cite{ghirardi06}.
 Here we present the error-model in a slightly different manner so that the result of the practical experiment on an unknown state can be interpreted in a statistically correct and coherent way.